rh-2000/Semantic-Similarity/README.md

-# spaCy Semantic Similarity Exploration
+# Semantic Similarity using spaCy

 This repository contains two programs using spaCy to explore the semantic similarities between texts.